 Interested in opening a WFOE in China? our local company formation representatives in China can guide you in this endeavor and can take care of the aspects related to the preparation of documents, the application for the desired business license, the opening of a bank account, the supply of a registered address, and more.
 Being the most popular business structure, it can be easily established by foreign investors who want to expand their portfolio in China.

 A website for your startup in China

-Startups in China need a solid marketing and promotion plan to create awareness on the market right from the beginning.
+Startups in China need a solid marketing and promotion plan to create awareness in the market right from the beginning.
 Even if it is a competitive market, it is always room for new businesses that can be sustained and promoted with the help of a website.
-The online environment is quite appealing in China, and most of the businesses are listed on the internet, whether on varied sale platforms or on dedicated websites.
+The online environment is quite appealing in China, and most businesses are listed on the internet, whether on varied sale platforms or on dedicated websites.
 If you want to create a website for your startup in China, you can talk to us for assistance and recommendations.